jmfriedt/qgis_vector_field/README.md

 <img src="2025-10-01-120103_1024x768_scrot.png">

-Four fields will not match, but all others will:
+Four lines will not match (missing measurements in 2025), but all others will:

 <img src="2025-10-01-120117_1024x768_scrot.png">